asalimil/ClusteringAlgorithms--K-Means_and_Mean-Shift/README.md

 # ClusteringAlgorithms--K-Means_and_Mean-Shift
 This repository briefly provides a comparison of two clustering algorithms, i.e. K-Means and Mean Shift, in clustering of 1000 sample data  with 2 features in make_classification dataset imported from scikit-learn library.

+In order to visualize the results, we need to have matplotlib installed.
+Please install it on your python environment by running the follwing script in your shell:

+$ pip install matplotlib

-We first describe how to use clustering algorithms in scikit-learn.
-This includes an example of fitting the model and an example of visualizing the result.
+We describe how to use clustering algorithms in scikit-learn.
+This includes an example of fitting the model and an example of visualizing the result using python codes.
 We need to install the library.
 You can install the scikit-learn library using the pip Python installer, as follows:

 $ sudo pip install scikit-learn